Note-taking System with Native Vim Commands, Ctags, No Plugins

 - --

-file has the following structure, with a link back to the parent at the top, allowing a fast return home from anywhere with g g
+contains a link back to the parent at the top, allowing a fast return to the main index from anywhere with g g

 - -

 Note that words are separated using underscores in the section titles here.
-Ctags does not play nicely with spaces or dashes in this context.
+This is a limitation, as Ctags does not work well with spaces or dashes.

-In the above examples, the toc in each index.md
+In the above examples, the TOC in a index.md

 file is written using markdown links.
-It would be nice to hover on a link and use a keybind to move to the relevant section within a file.
+It is useful to hover on a TOC link and use a keybind to move to the relevant section within that file.

 For this functionality ctags

 can be used.
-Vim has native support for ctags but a tags generator needs to be installed on the system:
+Vim has native support for ctags but a tags generator needs to be installed first:

 file that Vim will recognise: